 Yusen Logistics expands services for automotive in Mexico14 February 2017 | Marcus Williams

-Yusen Logistics has invested $13m in a new facility near Celaya, in Mexico, that will provide a range of services for inbound parts shipments to the growing automotive industry in the Bajio region.
+Yusen Logistics has opened a new facility near Celaya, in Mexico, that will provide a range of services for inbound parts shipments to the growing automotive industry in the Bajio region.
 The site will also function as the headquarters of Yusen Logistics Mexico.

 The 5,000 sq.m warehouse, which will officially open on February 22nd, is set on seven hectares of land at the Amistad Industrial Park, close to major road and rail links and to key ports.
 Government funding in new bypasses around Celaya, both road and rail (the latter of which is due for completion by the end of next year), will improve access further, according to the company.